 Currently, Salvatore serves as the principal investigator on the Work, Stress and Health Among Low-Wage Latinas in Oklahoma research project as well as co-investigator for Tribal Health and Resilience in Vulnerable Environments (THRIVE).

-Her research interests include: Latino health, children's environmemental health, chronic diseases prevention, cancer prevention and survivorship, citizen sciences, community health workers and community-based participatory research.
+Her research interests include: Latino health, children's environmental health, chronic diseases prevention, cancer prevention and survivorship, citizen sciences, community health workers and community-based participatory research.

 Salvatore earned her doctoral degree in public health from the University of California Berkeley and her masters in public health from the University of North Carolina.